 The programme will include:

-HE information and guidance through a number of talks and or activities within finance, budgeting, student life
+A series of taster lectures, workshop and practical sessions in specific subject areas related to each pathway, HE information and guidance through a number of talks and or activities within finance, budgeting, student life.

 A chance to explore our campuses and the surrounding areas